Astro Advent 2018 - Days 1 to 12

 What sort of tie would you give a cosmic father?
 What would you feed him?
 Where might he find challenging mountaineering, make an astounding golf shot or get up an interstellar soccer game?
 How can you send a special man a genuinely galactic greeting?
 Here's how.

 Astronomers use colorful language for cosmic objects.
 But unlike ghosts, ghouls and vampires in horror stories, the cosmic ones aren't scary late at night.
 Here are tales of the birth, evolution and death of stars, a blinking demon and a star that, at Halloween, seems like the Sun's ghost.

 Cosmic Halloween Tour

-Join me on a Halloween astronomical tour.
-See a cosmic witch and cosmic ghosts, spiders and snakes, and fiery skull.
-But have no fear.
-It's a virtual tour and all these objects are a very long way away.
+Join me - if you dare! - on a Halloween astronomical tour.
+See a cosmic witch and cosmic ghosts, spiders and snakes, and a fiery skull.
+But you don't really have to be afraid.
+It's a virtual tour and all these things are interesting astronomical objects and a very long way away.